viseshrp/workedon/README.md

   -h, --help     Show this message and exit.

 Commands:
-  work*  What you worked on, with optional date/time - see examples. what   Fetch logged work.
+  workedon*  What you worked on, with optional date/time - see examples. db         Perform database operations (for advanced users) what       Fetch logged work.

 $ workedon what --help
 Usage: what [OPTIONS]